Yan Gomes Player Props: Cubs vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.48 team ERA that ranks 21st among all MLB pitching staffs.
+- The Cardinals' 4.45 team ERA ranks 21st across all league pitching staffs.

-- Cardinals pitchers combine to give up the first-fewest home runs in baseball (93 total, one per game).
+- Cardinals pitchers combine to surrender 93 home runs (one per game), the first-fewest in baseball.

-- In his last outing on Saturday against the Washington Nationals, the left-hander threw 4 1/3 innings, giving up four earned runs while surrendering four hits.
+- In his last outing on Sunday against the Washington Nationals, the righty threw six innings, giving up three earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.